yiisoft/cache/README.md

 Below are examples on how to use it.

-PSR-16 Cache Adapter Example with Ttl
+If you're using PSR-16 cache adapter directly:

-- TTL must be in seconds (int) or null for infinite lifetime.
+- TTL must be an integer number of seconds or `null` for infinite lifetime.
-- Always use ->toSeconds() when passing a Ttl object:
+- Always use `->toSeconds()` when using `Ttl` object.

 ```php
 use Yiisoft\Cache\Ttl;